eugenetan01/MongoDBAtlasChartsDemo/README.md

 4. dark / light mode

 **To walk through the code:**

-__1. Navigate to /pages/index.js to view the code on how to use the iFrame embedding of charts and apply filtering on the iFrames__
+1. Navigate to /pages/index.js to view the code on how to use the iFrame embedding of charts and apply filtering on the iFrames
-__2. Navigate to /pages/charts.js to view the code on how to use the Charts SDK to embed charts and apply filtering on the embedded charts__
+2. 2.
+Navigate to /pages/charts.js to view the code on how to use the Charts SDK to embed charts and apply filtering on the embedded charts